fumadari/fumadari.github.io/index.md

 # About Me

 Hey!
-I'm Dario, a Computer Science and Mathematics graduate from Washington and Lee University, originally from a [charming village in Italy](https://en.wikipedia.org/wiki/Your_Village_Name).
-I curren
+I’m Dario, a Computer Science and Mathematics graduate from Washington and Lee University.
+Originally from a [small village in Italy](https://en.wikipedia.org/wiki/Your_Village_Name), I’m currently working as a Prototype Architect for Amazon Web Services in New York City, where I focus on designing innovative solutions that leverage the latest in cloud and AI technologies.

-My passion lies in exploring the intricate mathematics underpinning artificial intelligence, focusing on making AI more interpretable and ethically sound.
-I believe that by deepening our understanding of the mathematical foundations of AI, we can create more robust, transparent, and beneficial AI systems for society.
+My current focus centers on the mathematical optimization and interpretability of deep learning models, particularly in the areas of representation learning and causality within AI systems.
+I am deeply interested in researching how advanced AI models can be made more interpretable, reliable, and ethically aligned, ensuring that their deployment in critical areas is transparent and beneficial to society.

 ## Research Interests

-- **Interpretable AI**: Developing mathematical frameworks to enhance the explainability of deep learning models
+- **Interpretable AI**: Developing models using Shapley values, mutual information, and causal inference to quantify feature importance and enhance model transparency.
-- **Ethical AI**: Exploring the intersection of mathematics, computer science, and ethics in AI decision-making processes
+- **Ethical AI**: Applying probabilistic models and optimization techniques to enforce fairness constraints in decision-making algorithms.
-- **Geometric Deep Learning**: Applying differential geometry concepts to improve neural network architectures
+- **Geometric Deep Learning**: Using differential geometry (manifold learning, Lie groups) and graph neural networks to handle non-Euclidean data in deep learning.
-- **Cloud-Based AI Systems**: Optimizing large-scale AI deployments in distributed cloud environments
+- **Cloud-Based AI**: Optimizing distributed AI training through parallelization, dynamic resource allocation, and fault-tolerant architectures in large-scale cloud environments.

 ## Education